 The wood duck hen, upon her return to the nest, is often attacked by the starlings that are now aggressively defending their own nest.
 Often, a group of starlings will physically attack the hen, pecking at her head and affixing themselves to her back.

 Many people have tried many preventive solutions to the problem the wood ducks face from the starlings, but it seems the only thing that works, in the long run, is to target the starlings in an attempt to lower and limit their numbers.
-Traps have been designed for placement inside a wood duck house, and those have proven successful, along with armed people in rural areas who are prepared to do whatever is necessary to protect their beautiful wood ducks.
+Traps have been designed for placement inside a wood duck house, and those have proven successful.
+Armed people in rural areas are also prepared to do whatever is necessary to protect their beautiful wood ducks.

 Placement of Nesting Boxes

-Wood duck hens have historically built their nests in natural tree cavities but studies have shown that only a very small percentage of those hatched successfully, largely because of predatory raccoons.
+Wood duck hens have historically built their nests in natural tree cavities, but studies have shown that only a very small percentage of those hatched successfully.
+This is largely because of predatory raccoons.
 Today, with the help of those who love the ducks and want to see them thrive, nest boxes are being built in order to protect the ducks from climbing predators.

 Maintaining Nesting Boxes

-If you intend to maintain your nesting box, you should plan to do an annual inspection in either January of March.
-At that time, you should make any needed repairs, remove old nests and add some fresh material for the ducks that are unable to carry their own nesting materials.
+If you intend to maintain your nesting box, you should plan to do an annual inspection in either January or March.
+At that time, you should make any needed repairs, remove old nests, and add some fresh material for the ducks that are unable to carry their own nesting materials.

 A successful wood duck nest box program requires annual inspection sometime in January and March.
 This annual cleaning needs to be a part of your long-term maintenance commitment once you place your nest box.

 It is very important to check the predator guard at least once a year.
-In order to keep predators away from the boxes (on trees) is to install metal bands around the trunk.
+The best way to keep predators away from the boxes (on trees) is to install metal bands around the trunk.
 If you’ve taken our suggestion above and have built your boxes on posts, place an inverted metal cone below the box.

 Beginning in April, a wood duck hen will pull out some of her feathers around her mid-section in order to line her nest, which will be hidden in a natural tree cavity or one made by man.
 Some nests are as much as 50 feet off the ground.